SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/Style/Style.md

 ### How do styles work?

-status: integrated some material from renaud.
-Now should do another pass.

 Styles in Spec work like CSS.
 They are style sheets in which the properties for presenting a presenter are defined.
 Properties such as colors, width, height, font, and others.
-As a general principle it is better to use styles instead of fixed constraints, because your application will be more responsive.
+As a general principle, it is better to use styles instead of fixed constraints, because your application will be more responsive.

 For example, you want a button to have a specific width and height.
 You can do it using constraints with the method add:withConstraints: or using styles.
-In both cases the result will be as shown in Figure *@style2@*:
+In both cases, the result will be as shown in Figure *@style2@*:

 ![Untitled window.](figures/style2.png width=50&label=style2)

 But, if you change the size of the fonts of the Pharo image using Settings/Appearance/Standard Fonts/Huge, using fixed constraints, you will obtain the following result shown in Figure *@@*.
-You will for example do not be able to see the icons because the size is not recomputed correctly.
+You will for example not be able to see the icons because the size is not recomputed correctly.

 ![Badly scaled untitled window.](figures/style3.png width=50&label=style3)

-While using styles,the size of the button will also scale as shown by Figure *@style4@*.
+While using styles, the size of the button will also scale as shown by Figure *@style4@*.

 ![Nicely scaled untitled window.](figures/style4.png width=50&label=style4)